Vinayak-Mittal/Vinayak-Mittal/README.md

 - **Description**: A collection of diverse Python projects, each demonstrating different facets of programming and problem-solving skills.

+## 🏆 Achievements

+- **Safetify (Patent)**: Pioneered a patent (Ref.No: IGEN-1029) for an innovative women’s safety bracelet designed to empower and enhance the personal security of women.
+- **Metaverse (Review Paper)**: Published a review paper at the 4th National Conference on Information & Security Applications as the First Author.

+## 🌟 Extracurricular Activities

+- **Head of Event Management** at Smart India Hackathon prelims round, JECRC.
+- **Event Strategist**: Orchestrated strategic event planning for Google Developer Student Club WOW in Jaipur.
+- **Creative Lead** as a Core Team Member at Google Developer Student Club, JECRC.
+- **Volunteer** at FruitFul Jaipur (Social Club).

 ## 📫 Let’s Connect!

 I'm always eager to discuss new opportunities, collaborate on exciting projects, or simply connect with like-minded professionals.
 If my experience and skills align with your needs, or if you're interested in exploring potential collaborations, feel free to reach out.